begoon/tmpz/async-download/README.md

 ## Conclusion

-1. Both Python and JavaScript download speed is about the same.
+1. Both Python and JavaScript download speeds are about the same.
-2. In result, The order of resolved Promises in JavaScript and Async Tasks in Python is preserved.
+2. As a result, the order of resolved Promises in JavaScript and Async Tasks in Python is preserved.